-Note→ If you are a financial organization or a transportation company, check the appropriate box in Step 1, Line E (financial organization or transportation company) and see "Special Apportionment Formulas" in these instructions.
+ENote→ If you are a financial organization or a transportation company, check the appropriate box in Step 1, Line E (financial organization or transportation company) and see "Special Apportionment Formulas" in these instructions.

-Special Note → If you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
+For the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
 For more information, see the Illinois Income Tax Regulations, Section 100.3380(d).